TranThang-2804/blog/src/content/blog/ci/ci-agnostic.md

 From the introduction we can list out the problems really common for CI systems:

-- Inconsistent between environment (Local/Other Environment)
+- Inconsistent between environment (Local/Other Environments)
-- Hard to maintain when the system grows and having bad engineers doing nonsense spaghetti code
+- Hard to maintain when the system grows and has bad engineers doing nonsense spaghetti code
 - Almost impossible to change to other CI platform when the system grew to a certain level